 Who doesn’t love a warm, soft muffin right out of the oven?
 Since muffins require only a few basic ingredients, they are the ideal quick and easy breakfast for a busy morning— perfect to grab when you’re running out the door.
 They can also be surprisingly healthy to boot— muffins made with whole wheat flour, dried fruits, and nuts are not only delicious but rich in nutrients, so you can feel good about your breakfast choice all day long.

 While muffins are simple (and fun!) to make, you’ll need a good-quality pan to get that perfect consistency.
-Muffin pans are usually made of silicone, aluminum, carbon steel, cast iron, or ceramic.
+Muffin pans are usually made of silicon, aluminum, carbon steel, cast iron, or ceramic.

 A quality muffin pan should bake the batter evenly and allow for easy release once that timer dings.
 Equally important is the pan’s durability and ease of cleaning.
 Let’s see how different materials affect each pan’s performance and ability to make delicious muffins and find you your perfect pan!

 Cast Iron Muffin Pans

 Cast iron holds heat better than other materials, as it heats slowly and evenly.
 Muffins come out with a lovely crisp top and a moist and soft inside—perfection!

 A cast iron muffin pan will last for decades, and its cooking performance even improves each time you use it.

 Just like with any other cast iron cookware, it is recommended you preheat and grease the pan before filling it with batter, as this will prevent stubborn sticking and ensure your muffins come out with ease.

 It’s best to wash your cast iron pan under hot water using a brush and put the pan in the oven to dry thoroughly before storing it as this will increase its lifespan.
 To prevent rust and to maintain a surface that doesn’t stick, try rubbing a little oil on the pan after each cleaning.